vectara/vectara-docs/www/docs/indexing-apis/core_indexing.md

 capabilities of the platform.
 It is reserved for advanced use cases and normal users should use the [Default API](indexing).

-## Endpoint Address

-<Config v="names.product"/> exposes a REST endpoint at the following URL
-to index content into a corpus:
-<code>https://<Config v="domains.rest.indexing"/>/v1/index</code>
-This page describes the details of interacting with this endpoint.

 ## Full Definition

 The full definition of the gRPC interface is covered below.